Why Your Vagus Nerve Deserves a Standing Ovation

 THE GOOD NEWS

-You can improve your vagal tone and make perimenopause suck a little less.
+You can improve your vagal tone and make perimenopause a little easier

 (1) Tonal Chiropractic Care